Tsedtopia/Kickstarter-Analysis/README.md

 Performing Analysis on Kickstarter Data to uncover trends
 # Project title: Things to Consider for a Successful Kickstarter Campaign

-## Motivation: As a producer I'm always looking for quantitative and qualitative data to support the work that we do.
-Sometimes those who are uber passionate about their creative work may be blind sighted when it comes to the grunt work of analyzing the data and monetizing their work.
+## Motivation: As a producer I'm always looking for business inteligence to support the work that we do.
+Sometimes those who are uber passionate about their creative work may be blind sighted when it comes to monetizing their work.

 ### Purpose: This project is intended to provide guidance and trends to producers looking to launch a successful and competitive Kickstarter Campaign so they may fully realize their financial goals as they look for donors to complete their project.

-## Analysis and Challenges: With all analysis there lies the challenge of grasping the whole story.
-This is no different.
-The data is based on the requesting client who is looking to launch a Kickstarter campaign to produce a play.
+## Analysis and Challenges: The challenge lies in understanding the whole story.
+What can be understood from the data sets that are not included and how we can go about to obtaining that data.
+The data is based on the request from a client who is looking to launch a Kickstarter campaign to produce a play.
 Her requirements include analyzing theatre and plays in the U.S. and Great Britian.
 This data can certainly be built upon for other desired categories.

 ### Analysis of Outcomes Based on Launch Date: Based on the data the month of May had the highest number of successful campaigns.
 However, it is important to note that the numbers for other months didn't show a significant jump or decline.
-When compared to the failed campaigns the month of July had the largest number in comparison to the entire year.
+When compared to the failed campaigns the month of July had the highest number in comparison to the other months.
 ![image_name](path/to/image_name.png)

 ### Analysis of Outcomes Based on Goals: The Theatre campaigns were able to draw the second largest successful dollar amount after Film&Video.
 The top two categories were Theatre and Film&Video for successful outcomes based on goals.